 - Toggle it ON or OFF:

-Now your computer can be discovered in the list of network devices and be accessed over the local area network:
+Now your computer can be discovered in the list of neighbor devices and be accessed over the local area network:

-Here is how to turn on network discovery in Windows 10 using the deprecated Control Panel.
+Here is how to do the same using the deprecated Control Panel.
 Note that in future Control Panel may disappear from Windows 10.

 - Right-click the network icon in the Taskbar.